Yamaoka Tesshū: Career

 In 1856, he became supervising instructor of swordsmanship at the Kobukan.
 In 1863, he became supervisor of the Roshigumi (a force of rōnin or "masterless samurai" serving as a mercenary auxiliary force to the Shogunal army).
 In 1868, he was appointed chief of the Seieitai, an elite bodyguard for the 15th Shōgun Tokugawa Yoshinobu.
 He went to Sunpu to negotiate with Saigō Takamori, and brought about Saigō's meeting with Katsu Kaishū, thereby contributing to the surrender of Edo Castle to imperial forces.
 After the Meiji Restoration, he became an official of the Shizuoka Domain, followed by a posting as governor of the short-lived Imari Prefecture.
 Later, he served in the court of Emperor Meiji as a chamberlain and close aide.
-Yamaoka died at the age of fifty-two on July 19, 1888 of stomach cancer.
+Yamaoka died at the age of fifty-two on July 19, 1888, of stomach cancer.
 Before his death, he is said to have composed his death poem first, then sat formally and closed his eyes, slipping into death.

 Enlightenment

 Yamaoka studied the art of swordsmanship thoroughly until the morning of March 30, 1880, at the age of 45, when he became enlightened while in meditation.
-From this point on, Yamaoka worked to maintain a dojo for his style of combat known as "no-sword" — the point in which a samurai realizes that there is no enemy and that purity of the style is all that is needed.
+From this point on, Yamaoka worked to maintain a dojo for his style of combat known as "no-sword" — the point in which a samurai realises that there is no enemy and that purity of the style is all that is needed.
 He is famous for his range of Zen art works.